villekf/OMEGA/README.md

 The following features are currently present:

 - Supports both MATLAB and Octave
-- Reconstruct any PET sinogram/raw list-mode data
+- Reconstruct any PET sinogram/list-mode data
 - Reconstruction with MLEM, OSEM, COSEM, ECOSEM, ACOSEM, RAMLA, MRAMLA, RBI, ROSEM, BSREM, MBSREM, DRAMA, MRP, Quadratic prior, L-filter, FMH, weighted mean, TV, TGV, AD, APLS, NLM algorithms in MATLAB/Octave NLM algorithms in  MATLAB/Octave (OpenCL support in addition to traditional C++)
-- Import [GATE](http://www.opengatecollaboration.org/) LMF, ASCII or ROOT data into MATLAB/Octave and either reconstruct them in their raw list-mode format or in the user specified sinogram format (see Known issues and limitations for LMF and ROOT limitations)
+- Import [GATE](http://www.opengatecollaboration.org/) LMF, ASCII or ROOT data into MATLAB/Octave and either reconstruct them in their list-mode format, in the OMEGA specific raw data format, or in the user specified sinogram format (see Known issues and limitations for LMF and ROOT limitations)
 - Extract GATE scatter, randoms and/or trues data and optionally reconstruct it
 - Compare the reconstructed image with the actual "true" GATE source image (i.e. error analysis)
 - Matrix-free reconstruction possible, with a pure CPU version (OpenMP parallelization), pure OpenCL version (multidevice support, e.g. multiple GPUs or heterogenous computing) or OpenCL version utilizing ArrayFire libraries